Melissa – King's College London

-Melissa Vandy, 24, was inspired to study Nursing after witnessing the work of nurses looking after an ill family member.
+Melissa was inspired to study Nursing after witnessing the work of nurses looking after an ill family member.
 We caught up with her to find out more.

 Where are you from?
 Tell us a bit about your background, what brought you to where you are today?

-I am from Brixton, situated in south west London.
+I am from South West London.
 After finishing my first degree, I lived in Paris for a year and a half in order to learn French, gain life experience and experience a new environment.

 What is your postgraduate course, and where are you studying?